18 Simple Work Lunch Ideas That Will Save You Money

 Make the deli your lunchtime friend and take advantage of the pre-sliced cheeses, roast beef, lunch meats, salads and antipasti.

-Coupled with some fresh crusty bread you can make a gourmet sandwich for a fraction of the price of a purchased one.
-Making your sandwich on fresh bread is important, so buy a roll or two on the way to work so that you’re not facing stale bread (or waste).
+Coupled with some fresh crusty bread, you can make a gourmet sandwich for a fraction of the price of a purchased one.
+Making your sandwich on fresh bread is important because it just tastes so much better than week-old bread.
+You can buy a roll or two on the way to work from the bakery or supermarket, so you have fresh bread.

 Add flavour with your favourite condiments.
-Whole egg mayonnaise, chilli sauce, pesto, chutney or relish can take a boring sandwich and make it gourmet.
+Whole egg mayonnaise, chilli sauce, pesto, chutney, or relish can transform a boring sandwich into a gourmet one.
 If you’re stuck for ideas, check out the range at your local sandwich shop and imitate your favourite fillings.

 3. Avoid the 3 pm Slump